Review Item: ZPacks Hexamid

 Things I don’t like:

-- Entry is too low to enter without brushed against the top or sitting on the ground
+- Entry is too low to enter without brushed against the top or crawling on the ground

 - In more extreme conditions not enough protection from side blown rain, though optional doors helps a lot.